atharvakokane/atharvakokane.github.io/_posts/2025-06-19-been-a-while.markdown

 i have decided to ignore my mental health for minute again. i found a new startup who wants me to build something for them and thus begins a new project. they need a new website and i decided to collaborate with a good friend of mine. let's see how it pans out shall we? i am meeting the founder today for basic consulting and to see what she wants. im leaving for the meeting now. i will finish this blog later today.

+22:15
+just had dinner after coming back from the consulatation meeting. now, i have a few ideas. let's try them out shall we? i am just going to try to make a custom cursor now using a js and css package. i hope this doesn't crash and burn.

  - ask.